microsoft/ApplicationInsights-Java/README.md

 While our 2.0 SDK will provide full support for fixed rate sampling, we plan to add support for adaptive sampling.
 Adaptive sampling provides fine-grained controls over a variable sampling rate when traffic to an application fluctuates and finding a fixed rate to sample with would otherwise be difficult.

 ### Support for Java 9
-We are working to bring full support for customers who have upgraded their applications to Java 9.
+The Application Insights for Java SDK currently supports Java 7 and 8.
+We are working to bring full support for customers who have upgraded their applications to Java 9 as well.

 ## Microsoft Open Source Code of Conduct